 I know I promised yesterday that I would update you on how my Lamb bone broth was going and it is going well!
 I pulled the bones from the broth today and placed the remaining liquid (which about half of the gallon of distilled water had evaporated out of my slow cooker in the past 24 hours) into a Tupperware container.
 I am putting this in the fridge now and am hoping it will cool and form a wonderful fatty layer on the top which will both be great for cooking and will help me to determine if I have done a good job at extracting the desired nutrients from the bones.
 Little much has developed since then I am still trying to find my path and still working on the intentions to have more consistency and more confidence in my life and in myself.
-I hope this blog is on consolation to anyone reading who has suffered with this disease, because it truly does affect all of who you are and how you feel about your self and your world.
-I know because I have struggled with it on and off again for over 20 years now.
-I would say though that with perseverance, friendship, and a touch of optimism that you can and will be well again.
-Well enough to love, to live, to laugh, and most importantly to be HAPPY.
+I’m grateful that I am well enough to love, to live, to laugh, and most importantly to be HAPPY.

-Today I began reading the book lent to me by Jane.
-Titled Why do I still have thyroid symptoms when my lab results are normal.
-It has already delved deeper into the connections and why soo many physicians ignore or miss the signs of thyroiditis than anything else I have Ever read.
-I experienced the last few days a thyroid “up” which caused me to feel over the top energetic and made it terribly hard to sleep.
-There are of course emotional triggers too which could either have contributed to or been the cause of this surge.
-I am endeavoring to make lamb bone broth in an attempt to nurture myself and my gut and in hopes of leveling myself out.
+Today, I am endeavoring to make lamb bone broth in an attempt to nurture myself.
 I have put one gallon of distilled water in a crock pot with enough bones to fill to the top of the water.The bones were not pre cooked as I felt there was not much meat on them.
 I put in approximately 2 Tbs of apple cider vinegar and a dash or rosemary and salt.
 Now im cooking on low after I got it to boil, until the bones become softer.. im thinking at least 12 hours.
 I’ll fill you in on my progress as I go along woth the rest of this process!
 Continue reading

 I made an avocado and tuna mixture today with sea salt and black pepper.
 I mixed in sum melted bacon fat and a tiny splash of lemon juice for my post workout meal in a jiff!
 The whole thing cost five bucks, used one can of tongol tuna with spring water, 3small avocados, and about a teasoon and a half of melted bacon fat.
 Yummy and filling all by itself, in a wrap, or on a salad!